 Free with Arboretum admission

-The animals may be hibernating, but we still have gnomes.
-Children and families are encouraged to find all of the gnomes hiding in the Children’s Garden in this drop-in activity.
+The animals may be hibernating, but the Children’s Garden still has gnomes.
+Children and families are encouraged to find all of the hidden gnomes during this drop-in activity.

 Arbor Reading Adventures

 Wednesdays and Fridays in January and February, 11–11:45 a.m.

 $5 per child